Titanium01/GeeksHashsTags/README.md

 ![tags](https://cloud.githubusercontent.com/assets/23264635/20149638/2864fe1a-a680-11e6-9576-ea6a8dd8f9e4.png)

 # NOTES:
-Samples above only shows the deferment colors and sizes, it's not showing all the features of the plugin.
+Samples above only shows the different colors and sizes, it's not showing all the features of the plugin.

  ***don't remove elements with i9 comment in order to get the plugin works perfectly.**